stunnerconsult/lastpuff-legal/terms-of-service.md

 ## 10. Governing Law

-These Terms are governed by the laws of [YOUR_COUNTRY], without regard to its conflict-of-law principles.
+These Terms are governed by the laws of USA , without regard to its conflict-of-law principles.

 ---